RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-DDIM-and-natural-euler.md

 </div>

-Another example is **DDIM**, which, as aforementioned, can be viewed as a natural Euler method under the spherical interpolation.
+As aforementioned, the DDIM inference rule (1) can be viewed as a natural Euler method under spherical interpolations.

-> **Example 2.
+> **Example 1.
 Natural Euler Sampler for DDIM**
 >
 > DDIM’s discretized inference scheme can be seen as a natural Euler sampler for spherical interpolations where $$\alpha_t^2 + \beta_t^2 = 1$$.
 Note that the inference update of DDIM is written in terms of the expected noise $$\hat{x}_{0\mid t}(x) = \mathbb{E}[X_0 \mid X_t = x]$$, we rewrite the update step using $$\hat{x}_{0 \mid t}$$:
 >